What is flutamide?

 Taking flutamide tablets

-Always take the tablets exactly as explained.
+Always take the tablets exactly as they tell you to.
 This is important to make sure they work as well as possible for you.
+Make sure you do the following:

-• Take the tablets with a glass of water, preferably after food.
+• Swallow the tablets whole with a glass of water, preferably after food.

-• Do not chew or crush the tablets.
-If you do, there is a risk you might overdose because this medicine will be absorbed into your body too quickly.
+• Do not chew, open, break or crush the tablets.
+If you do, there is a risk you might overdose, because this medicine will be absorbed into your body too quickly.

-• Tell your doctor if you have difficulty swallowing tablets.
-If you find them difficult to swallow whole, you can break the tablet along the score line.
-You should not divide tablets into smaller doses.
+• Tell your doctor if you find it difficult to swallow the tablets whole.
+In this case, you can break them along the score line to make them easier to swallow.
+But you should not break them into smaller pieces.

-• If you forget to take your tablets, take the missed dose as soon as possible, unless it is almost time for your next tablet.
-If this happens, skip the missed tablet and take the next tablet on time.
-If a full day has passed, let your doctor or nurse know.
-Do not take a double dose unless your doctor tells you to.
+If you forget to take the tablets, take the missed dose as soon as possible unless it is nearly time for the next dose.
+In this case, just take the next dose on time.
+Do not take a double dose.

 Other things to remember about your tablets: